We're Planning to Transform your Station!

 Mimico GO station is an important connection for the Mimico and Etobicoke communities and so the TTC, Metrolinx and the City of Toronto have been working together to make travel faster and easier.
 In June 2018, the TTC introduced their 176 bus route and aligned the schedule so that it’s easy to connect to weekday rush-hour trains at Mimico GO.

 In April 2018, Metrolinx and Infrastructure Ontario (IO) issued a Request for Proposals (RFP) to find the right team to design, build and finance this project.
-That process is expected to take until summer 2019, with construction to begin about six months later.
+That process is expected to take until spring 2020, with construction to begin about six months later.
 We plan to start with the accessibility and platform upgrades, which should take about three years, and when we’re finished our work, Vandyk will construct the station building, parking, and cycling/pedestrian path.
 More details and the construction schedule will be provided as it becomes available.
 We will keep you updated as this project progresses.

 How to Stay in the Know

 Sign up for our On the GO email or text alerts to stay in the know about the construction that will transform your station.
 You can also follow the Lakeshore West line on Twitter @GOtransitLW.
 Click here to learn more about GO’s expansion on the Lakeshore West line.

 Updated July 22, 2019 | Renderings subject to change.